literalice/grails-cookie-session/README.md

     <tr>
        <td>grails.plugin.cookiesession.hmac.secret</td>
        <td>- <strong>(Required)</strong></td>
        <td>A secret key used for preventing a session cookie from being forged.
-It's should be kept private and unique.</td>
+It should be kept private and unique.</td>
     </tr>
     <tr>
        <td>grails.plugin.cookiesession.hmac.id</td>